 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Aug 16, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 16, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Who the card is best for

 The Discover it® Secured is a standout card for anyone looking to build credit while also taking advantage of exceptional cardholder benefits like a cashback program and no foreign transaction fees.
-Those who are classified as poor/new can work on establishing a good credit score with the tools Discover provides — free FICO® Credit Score and a Credit Resource Center.
+Those who are classified as new/rebuilding to credit can work on establishing a good credit score with the tools Discover provides — free FICO® Credit Score and a Credit Resource Center.